 It will also be important for you to be able to meet colleagues for networking and CPD.
 How close are professional meeting places?
-Getting involved with a local BDA Section, deanery network or Local Dental Committee can be very useful in building contacts, peer review and developing a mentoring programme if necessary.
+Getting involved with a local IDA branch, faculty, can be very useful in building contacts, peer review and developing a mentoring programme if necessary.